 In the morning before you should not eat something else from what you have trained in eating.
 On race day you cannot do something different from what you are used to eating, since the time is too short in changing food and fluid habits – and I think on your stomach.

 3. What and how often you will eat and drink during the marathon race?

 Today, you can get gels and other energy products to keep your energy where it needs to be for a long time.
-That will keep your energy level high if you have practiced different food and fluid composition particular in the long runs.
+That will keep your energy level high if you have practiced different food and fluid composition, particularly in the long run.
 And that is a point here…

 Use your long runs (LSD) to practice your food and fluid intake